Tasiast Gold Mine, Mauritania

 The pre-leach thickened high-grade ore is processed by passing it through a six stage CIL circuit.
 An elute circuit extracts the gold from the ore onto wire wool cathodes through the electrowinning process.
 The loaded steel wool is smelted to produce the bullion product.

-MKS Finance, under a contractual agreement, ships the produced gold to Switzerland for refining at the Produits Artistiques Métaux Précieux (PAMP) gold refinery.
+Under a contractual agreement, MKS Finance ships the produced gold to Switzerland for refining at the Produits Artistiques Métaux Précieux (PAMP) gold refinery.

-Kinross is planning to invest about $1.5bn for the expansion of Tasiast mine by 2013.
+Kinross planned to invest $1.5bn for the expansion of Tasiast mine by 2013.
+The expansion plan is, however, deferred until 2015 due to the decline in gold prices.